Bailey Banfield: AFL career

-The 2024 AFL season would prove to be a career-best season for Banfield.
-He was named on the interchange bench for Fremantle's opening game of the year against the Brisbane Lions.
-He kicked Fremantle's first goal of the game, and collected 14 disposals during the 23-point come from behind win.
-He was impactful the next week against at Marvel Stadium, collecting 18 disposals and kicking two goals.
+The 2024 AFL season would prove to be a career-best for Banfield, playing 22 games.
+He was named on the interchange bench for Fremantle's opening game against the Brisbane Lions, kicking Fremantle's first goal and collecting 14 disposals in the 23-point come-from-behind win.
+He was again impactful the next week against at Marvel Stadium, collecting 18 disposals and kicking two goals.
 His fine form throughout the season saw him ranked above average in almost every statistic.
-As of April 18, 2024, he was ranked the third-best wingman in the league by Champion Data, despite primarily playing as a high half-forward.
-After attracting interest from several Melbourne-based clubs due to entering 2024 as an unrestricted free agent, Banfield signed a two-year extension to remain at the Dockers until at least 2026.
+As of April 18, he was ranked the third-best wingman in the league by Champion Data, despite primarily playing as a high half-forward.
+After attracting interest from several Melbourne-based clubs due to entering 2024 as an unrestricted free agent, Banfield signed a two-year contract extension in September to remain at the Dockers until at least 2026.